 The University cannot condone academic dishonesty.
-Such dishonesty includes cheating and plagiarism (examples of which are given below, but are not limited to these examples), which violate the Student Conduct Code and may result in expulsion from the University and/or program dismissal.
+Such dishonesty includes cheating and plagiarism (examples of which are given below), which violate the Student Conduct Code and may result in expulsion from the University.

 CHEATING

 Cheating includes but is not limited to giving unauthorized help during an examination, obtaining unauthorized information about an examination before it is administered, using inappropriate sources of information during an examination, altering the record of any grades, altering answers after an examination has been submitted, falsifying any official University record, and misrepresenting facts in order to obtain exemptions from course requirements.